Sagome Scholarship 2019

 The first 17 students to graduate from the Sagome Learning Center in 2009— 12 young men and five young women — have completed high school and are now studying at Ethiopian universities.
 Five are studying medicine and will graduate in two years.
 Six are about to graduate as engineers.

-There were 699 students registered at the Sagome Learning Center for 2017-18, with 102 receiving full or half scholarships.
-Registration for 2018-19 is about the same.
+Registration for 2019-20 is expected to be about the same.
 Thanks to a girls’ upgrading program funded in 2011, there is an equitable balance of male and female students.

 Ethiopia’s dominant religion is the Ethiopian Orthodox Church, but more than half the population in Wolkite is Muslim.
 The Sagome Learning Center has no religious affiliation and includes Muslim and Christian students.
 This approach is one significant way children are being prepared to help take part in an open and democratic society and nation.